tkrajina/ftmpl/README.md

 ## Returning errors

-Every template will result in *two* methods.
+Every template will result in *two* template functions.
 Both will execute the same code, but:

  * Use `func TE__my_template(args) (string, error)` if you expect your template to return errors, use this one.
 Use `!return "", err` to prematurely exit from the template with a propper error value.
  * With `func T__my_template(args) string` if template returns an error, the result is an empty string, and the error will be written in `os.Syserr`.